-GHG impact Inflow-technical materials
+GHG impact Inflow

-- All data points for the % circular inflow indicator - CO2-eg/kg virginly sourced material - CO2-eq/kg secondary sourced (recycled) material
+- All data points for the % circular inflow indicator - CO2-eq/kg sourced virgin materials - CO2-eq/kg secondary sourced (recycled) material

-We recommend that the collection of information on the CO2 equivalent for comparison between sourcing virgin and recycled versions from a credible secondary emissions factor database.
+We recommend that the collection of information on the CO2 equivalent for comparison between sourcing virgin and recycled versions comes from a credible secondary emissions factor database.

 If your company has already collected supplier-specific information on the GHG footprint of both the virgin and secondary material sourcing options, you could use this information instead of collecting generic factors from secondary emissions factor databases.
-Please refer to the picture for the boundaries of the comparison (figure 15, page 61).
+Pfrom secondary emissions factor databases.
+Please refer to Figure 10 for the boundaries of the comparison.